transport4/code-challenges/nodejs/README.md

 1. Create a simple "Taco Recipe" REST API.

-2. Use the latest NodeJS Framework version.
+2. Use the latest NodeJS Framework and Typescript

 3. The API can be set up using Express, or as a Serverless (https://www.serverless.com/) API project.